File Coverage

 =head2 ua

-Accessor method to get and set UserAgent object used internally.
+Accessor method to get and set the C<UserAgent> object used internally.

-You can call I<env_proxy> for example, to get the proxy information from
+You can call C<env_proxy> for example, to get proxy information from

 environment variables: